BCHarker-OCT/terraform-github-example/README.md

 Our terraform repository structure has already been defined for us here, but if you would like to know more [read here.](FILES-EXPLAINED.md)

+The code changes on each step are shown in the following branches:
+- step1 is excluded, it is not possible to commit this to our repo.
+- `step2`
+- `step3`
+- `step4`
+- `step5`

 ## Step 1: Setup `.envrc` file

 1. Copy the `.envrc.example` file to a file named `.envrc`.